-In 2002, I was awarded a postdoctoral fellowship at Stanford University Medical Center, Division of Child and Adolescent Psychiatry.
-During this fellowship, I had the opportunity to work closely with parents and their children and adolescents who struggled with significant emotional and behavioral challenges.
-My relationships at Stanford and acquired experiences reinforced my collaborative approach to working with clients, with an emphasis on evidence-based, cutting edge clinical care.
+In 2002, I had the privilege of being awarded a postdoctoral fellowship at Stanford University Medical Center, specifically in the esteemed Division of Child and Adolescent Psychiatry.
+During this fellowship, I had the opportunity to work closely with parents and their children and adolescents who were grappling with significant emotional and behavioral difficulties.
+This immersive experience played a pivotal role in shaping my professional values and approach to providing services.

 "Being the 'best you can be' is really only possible when you are deeply connected to another.
 Splendid isolation is for planets, not people." — Dr. Sue Johnson

 Through our work together, we will develop strategies tailored to your specific needs.
-Help me understand what brought you to therapy, sharing what you are able to.
+Help me understand what it is that has brought you to therapy.
 What or who has helped, hindered or hurt?
 We will work together to create meaning from your experiences —usually rooted in attachment or relational challenges — and we will develop an active and pragmatic approach of effective strategies and interventions that work for you.
 You may already be engaging in change with your own effective solutions that we will make more obvious.
-I engage clients in collaborative coaching, inviting them to bring to awareness and to examine their behavioral, cognitive, and relational patterns in a nonjudgmental way and to observe how different decisions and behaviors serve to support or undermine daily functioning.
+I engage clients in collaborative coaching, inviting them to recognize, acknowledge, and work through their emotional, cognitive, and relational patterns that serve to support or undermine daily functioning.
 My clinical approach utilizes Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and other mindfulness- and evidence-based interventions.

 Copyright © 2018 drnickhong.com - All Rights Reserved.